GREEK CHRONICLE PROJECT

 Be a witness to the development and escalation of the Greek Crisis on the “GREEK CHRONICLE PROJECT: Footage Archive”, an interactive web-documentary.

-The Greek Chronicle Project is a documentary/Archive database, consisting of photographs and footage documenting the Greek and Refugee crises between 2011–2016, filmed by director-filmmaker Zafeiris Haitidis.
+The Greek Chronicle Project is a documentary/Archive database, consisting of photographs and footage documenting the Greek and Refugee crises between 2011–2016, directed and filmed by director-filmmaker Zafeiris Haitidis.
 The purpose of this web-project is to tell the story of the Greek Crisis through the point-of-view and voices of the Greek people (via the documentation of political events and mass reactions), as well as to present the Refugee crisis in Greece, to an international audience, especially the Greek expatriate communities globally.

 This Footage Archive-website consists of 2.000+ unedited videos in Greek (over 50 hours of handheld, HD raw-footage in total) and, additionally, showcases 100 unprocessed photographs.
 The videos are divided into 2 Categories: the “Greek Crisis” (1.770 videos / 46 hrs) and the “Refugee crisis in Greece” (250+ videos / 4+ hrs).
 Visitors/Users of the Archive-website can watch the vast selection of Uncut (one-take) videos in their entirety, in linear sequence, by viewing chronologically one “Event-playlist” after the other; or they have the access to interact with the audiovisual database, free to make viewing choices by using several website-tools, such as: Searching by Tags, by Year (2011–2016), by Themes of Event-playlists, and through an All-Events Timeline; which are accompanied by Event-Photographs; are provided with Event-Annotations (historical-context descriptions) and video *Subtitles in different languages; additionally allowing for viewer-Comments to be made on the audiovisual material, as well as Sharing, Liking and Embedding via the website’s linked video-source YouTube channel: www.youtube.com/zafhaitidis.
 Not excluding licensing, as stock footage, for use in web, TV, film and documentary productions.*(Subtitles in different languages is not available yet, except for English in certain videos.)